Shaquille O'Neal Mourns the Death of Kobe Bryant

 The 47-year-old basketball player and former teammate of Bryant reacted to the news of the late legend's passing on Sunday.

+He also later added, "Kobe was so much more than an athlete, he was a family man.
+That was what we had most in common.
+I would hug his children like they were my own and he would embrace my kids like they were his.
+His baby girl Gigi was born on the same day as my youngest daughter Me'Arah."

-Bryant was one of five people killed in a helicopter crash in Calabasas, Calif. on Sunday.
+Bryant was killed in a helicopter crash in Calabasas, Calif. on Sunday.
 He was 41 years old.
-The aircraft went down in a remote field near Las Virgenes at around 10:00 a.m. local time that day.
-Bryant's daughter, Gianna "GiGi" Maria-Onore Bryant, was also killed in the crash.
+The aircraft went down in a hillside at around 10:00 a.m. local time that day.
+Bryant was one of nine people on the helicopter.
+His daughter, Gianna "GiGi" Maria-Onore Bryant, was also killed in the crash.
 She was 13 years old.

 Bryant entered the National Basketball Association right out of high school in 1996.
 He was the youngest player in NBA history at the time.
 Bryant joined the Los Angeles Lakers that year and played for the team for 20 years before retiring in 2016.